What Kind Of Leader Are You?

 Responsibility Centered Leadership

-By contrast, the motive here is as follows …
+The motive here is as follows …

 “I’m the CEO now.
 My job is to serve the business and its people.
 The effort and sacrifice on my part have only just begun.
 This will be demanding and hard.
 I choose to take this on in spite of that.
 The authority that comes with the position is to be used wisely.
 People rely on me to do the hard and essential things that only I can do.”